 Wondering how to do Disneyland with Toddlers?
 Is it worth the money?
-Are their Disneyland rides for toddlers?
+Are there Disneyland rides for toddlers?
 We’re sharing all the info you need to make the most of your Disney vacation with a toddler!

 Traveling to Disneyland with a Toddler

 Doing Disneyland with toddlers is so doable, and our nerves were settled instantly as we watched the magic on his face!
 Our first experience doing Disneyland with a toddler was surprisingly more fun than the times we’ve been just as adults!
-Between getting them in for free before they are three, and our hack to get Disneyland discount tickets for us, it’s such an affordable and fun time to go!
+Between getting them in for free before they are three, booking with Getaway Today, and our hack to get Disneyland discount tickets for us, it’s such an affordable and fun time to go!

 Disneyland With Toddlers: Tips and Tricks to Make the Most of Your Vacation and Their Vacation

-Navigating height restrictions, planning naps and dealing with tantrums can be overwhelming.
+Navigating height restrictions, planning naps, and dealing with tantrums can be overwhelming.
 Luckily, I’ve teamed up with my friends at Get Away Today to give you the ultimate guide on traveling to Disneyland with a Toddler.
 Our tips and tricks will ensure that your next vacation to Disneyland with a toddler is truly a fairy tale from Fantasyland, instead of a Fantasmic nightmare.

 The Lowdown on Disneyland Rides for Toddlers